andrew-field/andrew-field/README.md

 There is not much here at the moment.

-It's not very good or to put it another way, minimally exceptional.
+It's not very good or, to put it another way, minimally exceptional.